Last Updated on May 8, 2023 by Dave Schoenbeck

 - It decreased team morale.
 A bad hire can negatively impact the culture of the company.
 When good employees see the new hire doing sub-par work or being toxic in the workplace, it can make them feel frustrated, irritated, or discouraged.

 - Productivity costs.
 Other employees must pick up the slack when a new employee is not contributing.
 This can cause burnout in your best employees.
 If the problem persists long enough, the good employees may quit.
-This can cause an even more significant load on existing workers and empty roles you need to fill by recruiting, interviewing, and training.
+This can cause an even more significant load on existing workers and empty roles you must fill by recruiting, interviewing, and training.
 All these contribute to the cost of a bad hire in money, time, and energy.

 - Damaged client or customer relationships.
 Many positions interface directly with customers.
 If those employees are not up to the company standard, you risk that your employee damages your company’s reputation.
 Even those employees who don’t work directly with customers could impact the quality of service or products that, ultimately, leave a customer displeased.